bab-git/llm-tutorials/README.md

   - **Case Study:**
     - Information retrieval from the Amazon Product Catalog

+- **Corrective RAG, Self RAG**
+  - The sample application of Corrective RAG and Self RAG can be found in this [Agentic LLM Demo Application](notebooks/Agents_and_Tools/llm_agents_pharma.ipynb)
+  - Equiped with query re-writing, Retrival grader, and Hallucination guardrail.

 - **Coming Soon:**
   - Ranking retrieved documents using similarity scores
   - Using UMAP to visualize retrieved document similarity